kevinvanhove/angular-structure-styleguide/README.md

 * Using the **component require property**
 * Through **property binding** (input/output)

-Of course there are more methods, like $broadcast, $emit and a standard angular service, but we will focus on the recommend approches for component based development.
+Of course there are more methods, like $broadcast, $emit and a standard angular service, but we will focus on the recommend approche for component based development.

 Continuing our example of an app where you can buy a book.
 Let's say that, when arriving on the buy form page, you want to present the user a list of books they showed interest in.
 We know this information because they visited that books product page.